How to secure IoT devices in business

 This information could include temperature, moisture, or movement data.
 However, IoT sensors also increasingly cover highly specialized tasks like monitoring body functions.

-IoT devices tend to take the form of interconnected networks rather than stand-alone agents.
-They also use simpler hardware than standard computers, routers, or mobile phones.
-And as a result, they often lack on-board security software due to hardware limitations.
+IoT devices tend to be interconnected networks rather than stand-alone agents.
+They are also usually simplified compared to standard computers, routers, or mobile phones.
+As a result, they often lack on-board security software due to hardware limitations.

 Billions of devices already operate continuously as network endpoints, and the number is constantly rising.
 This growth also means that threat surfaces are rapidly expanding.
 Match that expansion with the security flaws inherent within IoT technology, and you have the perfect conditions for a cybersecurity storm.